0xpekenbower/Black-Hole-js/README.md

 BlackHoleJs is a full-stack application built with Next.js for the frontend and a microservices architecture for the backend.
 The project includes features like user authentication, real-time chat, gaming, metrics, and more.

-## Architecture

-- **Frontend**: Next.js application with authentication, dashboard, and game interfaces
-- **Backend**: Microservices architecture with dedicated services for authentication, chat, dashboard, and game functionalities
-- **Infrastructure**: Nginx gateway, logging with Vector, metrics monitoring with Grafana/Prometheus

 ## Directory Structure

 ```